Not a member or subscriber? Learn More »

-Patrick Reis is a staff correspondent at National Journal.
+Patrick Reis is an assistant managing editor for National Journal.
 He has previously worked at POLITICO, Greenwire and Seattle's Real Change News.
 He likes dogs and dislikes writing about himself.

 Are politicians driving people away by talking about economic insecurity?

 When it comes to who falls where on the income ladder, the Motor City hews best to the national average.

 James Foley, a journalist who disappeared in Syria nearly two years ago, has reportedly been murdered by members of the Islamic State in Iraq and Syria.